© Olga Vorobeva | Dreamstime.com

 In addition, green tea contains 2 nutrients that offer a wide range of positive health benefits: polyphenols and L-theanine.
 L-theanine is an antioxidant found naturally only in tea and a rare mushroom.
 Consuming L-theanine is instantly calming.
-Stress, lack of energy and focus are issues all of us deal with in our busy day-to-day lives.
+Stress, lack of energy, and inability to focus are issues all of us deal with in our busy day-to-day lives.
 This is why you should be sipping on green tea (either hot or iced) throughout the day.

 L-Theanine has been fairly well-researched and is believed to:

 - Boost energy levels